-A Poll is a reusable question or activity panel that can be added to media to request a response from the viewer.
+A Poll is a reusable question that can be added to media to request a response from the viewer.

-Interactive media is what results when you add a poll to a piece of video or audio media.
-The poll "gates" the playback so that the viewer (student) cannot continue viewing or listening until they respond to the poll.
+Interactive media is what results when you add a poll to a video.
+The poll "gates" the playback of the video, so that the student cannot continue viewing until they respond to the poll.

 Click on a video in your library to open the Media Details page, then select Add Poll as shown in the below figure.

 After embedding one or more polls into the video, clicking Save creates a new piece of media that is now an Interactive Media type.
-The original video remains unchanged, as does the Poll you added to the video.
-This lets you edit the details of the embedded poll to be specific to this media, without the original Poll changing.
+The original video remains unchanged.
+This lets you continue to use the video in other applications, or replace it with the new interactive media if appropriate.

 Tips For Adding Polls to a Video